richard-guyunqi/large_language_monkeys/README.md

 # Usage
+All files you need to run are stored in starters/.
+Due to dependency issues, make sure you run them under the directory large_language_monkeys/ otherwise errors might occur.

 ## Generation
 First, you could pick the prompt version following the TODO in llmonk/generate/prompts.py and llmonk/generate/MATH.py.
 All you need to do is to comment out the code for other versions.